 Credit cards and unsecured debt can be very troublesome.
 The IRS is looking to see how much cash you have available to determine if you can pay them monthly, or how much the cash flow is worth to them in an offer.
 For example, let’s say that you

-debt, etc. What you REALLY have available to pay the IRS is $100 per month.
+etc. What you REALLY have available to pay the IRS is $100 per month.
 But, let’s say your minimum monthly credit card payments are $400 per month.
-This would be a big problem as instead of the REALITY that you only have $100 per
+This would be a big problem as instead of the REALITY that you only have $100 per month to offer,

 Monthly Leftover Income